 Section 1 of the VAT Act 1994 specifies the transactions that are encompassed by UK VAT.
 These transactions include:

 Taxable transactions, as outlined in Section 1 and Section 4 of the Value Added Tax Act 1994, generally include the following:

 Nevertheless, there are also transactions that are neither classified as supplies of goods nor as supplies of services, and such transactions are not covered by the UK VAT system.

-|VAT in local languages||Value-Added Tax|
+|VAT in local language||Value-Added Tax|

-|VAT number format||GB + 9 digits|
+|VAT number format||GB + 9 characters|

 |Zero-rated (0%) and exempt|

 |Intra-EU Distance sales and electronically supplied services to consumers (OSS)||None|

 |VAT Group||Allowed – but only for certain conditions.|